-Looking for an uncommonly scrumptious bread recipe?
-Something different than banana bread, zucchini bread or pumpkin bread?
-Here is something for your consideration.
-Lemon Blueberry Yogurt Bread!!
 I took this Lemon Yogurt Cake Recipe and healthified it.
-I did this before I went dairy-free.
+I modified this before I went dairy-free, although you could use coconut yogurt to make it dairy-free.
 Looks like next month I’ll be able to add some dairy back!

 This is such a moist and scrumptious bread.
 So good!